quantnetwork/overledger-sdk-javascript/api_reference.md

 | --- | --- | --- |
 | [privateKey] | <code>string</code> | The private key of the user account. |

-Options for insantiating the SDK
+Options for insantiating the SDK.

 <a name="OverledgerSignedTransaction"></a>